azu20/Node.js-ReadMe-Generator/README.md

 * ![Video](https://j.gifs.com/Jy9yD2.gif "How to video")

 ## Description
-This command-line application gnerates a quality Readme.md file using user input.
-The Readme wll have information about your project, purpose, what to install, how to run it, and how to contribute and contact the project owner.
+This command-line application generates a quality Readme.md file using user input.
+The Readme will have information about your project, purpose, what to install, how to run it, and how to contribute and contact the project owner.

 ## Table of Contents